cgupta7/IBM-Data-Science/README.md

 # IBM-Data-Science
-IBM Data Science Project content
+This repository contains files that were made in my IBM Data Science Capstone Project